kubos/kubos/docs/sdk-reference.md

 #### Description
 Module linking allows you to use local versions of modules when building other modules – it's useful when fixing a bug in a dependency that is most easily reproduced when that dependency is used by another module.

-By default all of the KubOS modules are linked into all new projects.
+By default all of the Kubos modules are linked into all new projects.

 To link a module there are two steps.
 First, in the directory of the dependency: